Overview

 Muting

-Mute a monitor to temporarily suppress alerts and VM retentions without deleting the monitor.
-Mute from the dashboard or directly from the Slack alert button, and unmute from the dashboard when you’re ready to resume alerting.Resolving
+Mute a monitor to suppress alerts and VM retentions without deleting it.
+You can mute from the dashboard or the Slack alert, and unmute from the dashboard.Resolving

-Resolve a monitor to clear its current alert state and reset the cooldown timer.
-This is useful when you’ve addressed the underlying issue and want to start fresh.
-Resolve from the dashboard or the Slack alert button.Editing and deleting
+Resolve a monitor to clear its alert state and reset the cooldown.
+You can resolve from the dashboard or the Slack alert.Editing and deleting

-Monitors can optionally keep VMs alive when an alert is triggered so you can SSH in and debug the issue.
-The Slack alert includes an SSH connection string so you can connect immediately, e.g.ssh -p 2222 [email protected].
+Monitors can keep VMs alive when an alert fires so you can SSH in and debug.
+The Slack alert includes an SSH command you can paste directly into your terminal, e.g.ssh -p 2222 [email protected].

-Job-level retention — keeps the VM alive for up to 8 hours after the job completes.
-End retention from the monitor’s page or by running the following while SSH’d into the VM:
+Job-level retention keeps the VM alive for up to 8 hours after the job completes.
+To end retention early, go to the monitor’s page or run the following while SSH’d in:

 Linux: